XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Historical Data

-The amount of historical data kept online is a major contributor to required storage space.
+The amount of historical data that a `rippled` server keeps online is a major contributor to required storage space.
 Currently, about 12GB of data is stored per day.
 You can expect this amount to grow as transaction volume increases across the XRP Ledger network.
 You can control how much data you keep with the `online_delete` and `advisory_delete` fields.

 <!-- {# ***TODO***: Add link to online_delete section, when complete, per https://ripplelabs.atlassian.net/browse/DOC-1313  #} -->